Siva-Sai22/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-This is a basic project with javascript.
-Will add GUI later.
+This is a basic project using html, css and javascript.